puzzlef/louvain-communities-openmp/README.md

-Comparing static vs dynamic approaches of OpenMP-based [Louvain algorithm] for [community detection].
+Effect of adjusting threads with OpenMP-based [Louvain algorithm] for [community detection].

-`TODO`

 [Louvain] is an algorithm for **detecting communities in graphs**. *Community* *detection* helps us understand the *natural divisions in a network* in an